eastlondoner/cursor-tools/README.md

 ### New Skills for your existing Agent
 - Work with GitHub Issues and Pull Requests
 - Generate local agent-accessible documentation for external dependencies
+- Autonomous browser interaction with the new `browser agent` command for complex multi-step tasks

 `cursor-tools` is optimized for Cursor Composer Agent but it can be used by any coding agent that can execute commands